 How to Stream Your Zoom Meeting

-While you can’t stream your meetings from Zoom natively, you can connect it to streaming software like Streamlabs OBS so you can broadcast it to other platforms.
-The biggest advantage here is that you unlock a host of additional features by connecting Zoom to Streamlabs OBS.
-With Streamlabs OBS, you can add custom images to the screen or your logo in the corner.
+While you can’t stream your meetings from Zoom natively, you can connect it to streaming software like Streamlabs Desktop so you can broadcast it to other platforms.
+The biggest advantage here is that you unlock a host of additional features by connecting Zoom to Streamlabs Desktop.
+With Streamlabs Desktop, you can add custom images to the screen or your logo in the corner.
 If you have a green screen, you can seamlessly insert yourself into the presentation, and you can even add intermission scenes if you or your audience need to take a break.

 To start streaming your Zoom meetings, follow these steps:

 Step 1: Download and open Streamlabs Desktop